Learn

 Preventing Future Dog Wrist Injuries

-Most carpal injuries come from too much strain or slippery surfaces, so small adjustments can help maintain joint stability.
+Most carpal injuries result from excessive strain or slippery surfaces, so small adjustments can help maintain joint stability.
 A little prevention now means fewer vet visits later.

-- Gradually Returning to Normal Activity.
-Prevents re-injury during recovery.
+• Gradually Returning to Normal Activity.
+Prevents re-injury during recover

 Supporting Long-Term Joint and Muscle Health